 East Coast Surfing Competition

 I don’t know about you and your family, but we love watching surf competitions live.
-And surfing comps are free for spectators in Virginia Beach!
-The East Coast Surfing Competition will be held August 18-25, 2019.
+And surfing competitions are free for spectators in Virginia Beach!
+The East Coast Surfing Competition is held every August.
 This competition is wild because it not only includes surfing, but also live entertainment, TVA volleyball tournament and even a Miss ECSC competition.
 All 100% free to the public.
 Grab some goodies from the Farmer’s Market and make it a day of cheering on competitors and taking notes on technique.

 Christian Broadcast Network

 The Christian Broadcast Network is an international television network, as well as a college campus, conference center, and ministry.
 If you have children interested in film, a FREE guided tour will take you behind-the-scenes of the taping of the 700 Club.
 Perfect opportunity for a little hands-on education!